akbargherbal/speedtyper_solo/speedtyper-solo/README.md

    ```
    Should show number > 0
 4. Check file syntax: Tree-sitter may skip malformed code
+5. Try different language: Use Alt+←/→ to cycle through available languages

 ### Typing Input Not Working